 While Wi-Fi is perfectly fine for most gaming, especially some of the latest Wi-Fi 6 and 6E connection options, it does have its flaws.
 Walls, furniture, distance from the router, and how busy the channels are, can all affect the quality of your connection, and in a latency-sensitive scenario like gaming, that can have a detrimental effect on your experience.
-With Ethernet cables, you don't have that problem, but not all Ethernet cables are created equally.
+While Wi-Fi 7 might end up alleviating some of these problems, with Ethernet cables, you don't have that problem, but not all Ethernet cables are created equally.

 The best Ethernet cables for gaming make sure that your connection is fast, and protected.
 That means adequate shielding, as well as high bandwidth.
 You can run them through walls, under carpets, or through cable management systems to make them neat and tidy, and even hide them from view entirely, too.